milonmaze/privacy-terms-observatory/www.researchgate.net/business-service-terms.md

 www.researchgate.net
-Checking if the site connection is secure www.researchgate.net needs to review the security of your connection before proceeding.
+Verifying you are human.
+This may take a few seconds. www.researchgate.net needs to review the security of your connection before proceeding.
-Ray ID: 8160d0ca6ef2fb28
+Ray ID: 8ad72067aa6c96c5
 Performance & security by Cloudflare